Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — Andrew Jukes

 The Word of God is the only life-sustaining food for our spiritual lives.
-Hearing from the Lord is both relevant and essential.
+According to Jesus, as recorded in John, hearing from the Lord is both relevant and essential.

 The words that I speak to you are spirit, and they are life.

 Do we consider His Word irrelevant, uninteresting, or unworthy of our time and attention?
 Are we seeking God's counsel and will concerning our lives and decisions?
 The answers to these questions may be a clue as to where we are in our relationship with the Lord.
 Our responses may indicate that we have made our own thoughts, opinions, and wishes the King and Lord of our lives.
 God asks us very similar questions in a portion of Scripture known as the "Gospel of Isaiah."

 Why do you spend money for what is not bread . . .
 Listen carefully to Me, and eat what is good, And let your soul delight itself in abundance. . .
 Let the wicked forsake his way,And the unrighteous man his thoughts; Let him return to the Lord, And He will have mercy on him; And to our God, For He will abundantly pardon . . .
 For as the rain comes down, and the snow from heaven,And do not return there, But water the earth, And make it bring forth and bud, That it may give seed to the sower And bread to the eater So shall My word be that goes forth from My mouth.